ga-wdi-exercises/project4/readme.md

 **You get to call the shots and invent your own idea**, choosing tools that are appropriate for what you want to build.
 Pull from everything you've learned so far, and **tackle something that'll push you a little outside of your comfort zone.**

 Make sure you review your project proposal with your squad leader so you can make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that'll be impressive visually**.
 Sometimes people do judge a book by its cover – or an app by its design.
-Submit your idea to your squad leader for approval along with any initial planning documents via Slack by 10am Friday.
+Submit your idea to your squad leader for approval along with any initial planning documents via Slack by 10am Monday.

 ---